Want to know the best time management strategies to boost productivity? Well, you have chosen the right article to read.

 Multitasking can also increase your receptiveness to cognitive bias and lower productivity accordingly.
 A cognitive bias is a subconscious mistake that obstructs the decision-making process.
 Cognitive biases causes you to misinterpret information from your environment, affecting the rationality and correctness of your decisions and judgments.
 While we are struggling with cognitive biasses every day, we should try to reduce it in the work environment.

 Unitasking instead of multitasking is a great way to decrease cognitive bias, increase concentration, and boost productivity.
 Most of us believe that multitasking is a good method to get things done, but the truth is that we perform better when we focus on one activity at a time.
 Multitasking is inefficient and should be avoided.
 Improve your time management skills and start with a list of priority tasks, doing them one by one.
 Say goodbye to managing four tasks at a time.
+If you struggle to get it done, you might want to add free Gantt charts to your everyday workflow to unlock creativity and focus.

 5. Remove Distractions from your work environment